Our Canal Cruising Companion

 Chilling out and posing for the Leica

-In the Debonair Dogs dog groomers in Moreton after being shampooed and trimmed
+In the dog groomers after being shampooed and trimmed

 In December 2015 Ruby was looking forward to her first Christmas with us.
 She had seen us coming in with items that smelt of the pet shop (which she loves going to) and was getting quite excited in the run-up to the Christmas. when we came home with shopping bags that possessed this smell.
 On the big day Santa Paws brought her quite a few presents including a Christmas jumper, toys and a few new balls for her collection not to mention enough treats to keep her going well into the New Year.
 Below are a couple of photographs of Ruby with some of her Christmas presents.

 ...wearing her 2015 Christmas jumper...